AlanCxxx/idiv/README.md

 # idiv
 An integer division test program from my SUBLEQ project.

-This may be of interest for DIT CPUs as it uses "shift left" rather than "shift right".
+This may be of interest for DIY CPUs as it uses "shift left" rather than "shift right".